-Absolute builds.
+Absolute builds with normally closed solenoids.
 This includes single (APx) and absolute dual range (ADR) units.
 Absolute transducers only have one input.
 The negative side of the transducer is vacuum sealed.

 Dual range units will have two CAL ports, one for each group of pressure ranges (L for channels 1-8, H for channels 9-16).
 The valve operates the same, however the CAL ports are only common to the label group of channels.